 Mar 10 2015

 Since the exercise craze of the '80s, we have seen many variations of the "Butt Crunch" exercise.
 The action of a Butt Crunch is a repeated squeeze of the buttocks while sitting or standing.
-With the promise of a leaner back-side, many people have fallen prey to this madness.
+With the promise of a more lean and toned back-side, many people have fallen prey to this madness.

 Let's talk about what this "exercise" does.
 First, it is supposedly used to tone the gluteus maximus primarily to give a leaner and smaller appearance.
 Second, um, well I'm not sure what other purpose it serves.
 These so-called exercises certainly do not do anything beneficial for us from a movement perspective.
 The clench action definitely does not recruit the hip muscles for their intended use in movement.
 When was the last time you went for a walk or climb the stairs with your butt clenched?
 I would not suggest that you try it.